-Leila Dunbar, Chair Board of Trustees

-David S. Bunton President

-cc: ASC members:

-John Schroeder, Bureau of Consumer Financial Protection, Maria Fernandez, Federal Housing Finance Agency, John Jilovec, Federal Deposit Insurance Corporation, Bobbi Borland, U.S. Department of Housing and Urban Development Arthur Lindo, Board of Governors of the Federal Reserve System, James Rives, Office of the Comptroller of the Currency, Denise Graves, Deputy Executive Director, Alice Ritter, General Counsel, Mark Lewis, Appraiser Qualifications Board, Chair,
+We would welcome an opportunity for our leadership to meet with yours regarding these matters.
+It is our hope that through an open discussion we can begin to find solutions to deescalate the rising tensions between our organizations.
+To proceed in that regard, please contact Dave Bunton at or by phone at Sincerely, Zila Vanta Leila Dunbar, Chair David S. Bunton Board of Trustees President Attachments: ASC members: CC: John Schroeder, Bureau of Consumer Financial Protection, Maria Fernandez, Federal Housing Finance Agency, John Jilovec, Federal Deposit Insurance Corporation, Bobbi Borland, U.S. Department of Housing and Urban Development Arthur Lindo, Board of Governors of the Federal Reserve System, James Rives, Office of the Comptroller of the Currency, Denise Graves, Deputy Executive Director, Alice Ritter, General Counsel, Mark Lewis, Appraiser Qualifications Board, Chair, Wayne Miller, Appraisal Standards Board, Chair,